Sex Crimes Defense Lawyer Serving Addison

 Other Penalties

+Specific sex offenses may have different sentencing provisions, such as imposing mandatory minimum incarceration terms.
 Criminal sentences for sex convictions can also include court costs and restitution obligations, which require defendants to reimburse victims for financial losses caused by the defendant’s crime.

 A sex conviction may also require a defendant to register as a sex offender following their release from incarceration, which can impose various restrictions on travel and community involvement and require you to inform law enforcement of changes in your personal information, such as residence, employment, or contact information.

 Finally, a conviction will result in a criminal record that can follow a person for years or decades, potentially complicating efforts to seek housing, employment, or education.
-Given the potential consequences of a sex conviction in Addison, working with a seasoned defense attorney from Rosenthal Kalabus & Therrian can help protect your freedom, reputation, and future.
+Given the potential consequences of a sex conviction in Addison, working with a seasoned criminal defense attorney from Rosenthal Kalabus & Therrian can help protect your freedom, reputation, and future.

 How Our Addison Criminal Defense Law Firm Can Help You